 Boat Tour to the Famous Arch – Los Arcos

 Why is Cabo so famous?
 It’s mostly because of the breathtaking natural beauty of the Cabo Arch, or El Arco.
 It is also known as Land’s End, and is such a distinctive feature of Cab San Lucas, that we would have to argue if you haven’t seen the Cabo Arch, have you really been to Cabo?
 The Cabo Arch was formed through natural erosion over thousands of years and today stands as one of the furthest south points of land in Baja California.
+It’s the perfect place for a boat tour out to see the arch.

 Near the arch are also the famous Divorce Beach on the Pacific side, and Lovers Beach on the Sea of Cortez side, which are popular places to relax and less-crowded than Medano Beach, however they can only be accessed by boat.